 - 1. KEEP children out of the mowing area and under the watchful care of a responsible adult. - 2.
 DO NOT allow children in yard when machine is operated (even with the blades OFF). - 3.
 DO NOT allow children or others to ride on machine or on attachments (even with the blade OFF).
 They may fall and be seriously injured. - 4.
-DO NOT allow pre-teenage children to operate machine. - 5.
+DO NOT allow pre-teenage children to operate machine.
+Local regulations may restrict the age of the operator. - 5.
 ALLOW only adults or responsible teenagers with mature judgment under close adult supervision to operate machine. - 6.
 DO NOT operate blades in reverse.
 STOP BLADES.
 LOOK and SEE behind and down for children, pets and hazards before and while backing. - 7.
 USE EXTRA CARE when approaching blind corners, shrubs, trees, or other objects that may obscure vision.